Can Interpretation Predict Behavior on Unseen Data?: Interpretability Predicts Behavior

 \subsection{Hierarchical attention may not \textit{cause} hierarchical rules on OOD data}

-Although hierarchical heads correlate with the \balanced{} rule, correlation alone doesn't establish them as causal mechanisms.
+In mechanistic interpretability, faithfulness is often evaluated through causal intervention.
+In the Dyck setting, hierarchical heads correlate with the \balanced{} rule, but correlation alone doesn't establish them as causal mechanisms.
 To determine causality, we intervene on attention activations and examine how model performance responds.
-These experiments demonstrate that an attention pattern might correlate with a systematic rule without supporting it causally----in fact, we will see that the pattern may even, counter-intuitively, suppress the rule.
+These experiments demonstrate that an attention pattern might correlate with a systematic rule without supporting it causally---in fact, we will see that the pattern may even, counter-intuitively, suppress the rule.
 Preventing models from displaying these attention patterns can thus enhance, rather than reduce, the correlated output behavior.

+Although our interpretations are not causally faithful, they predict the model's computation.
+Our results therefore support the notion that \textit{causal faithfulness} is distinct from our objective of \textit{holistic} interpretability as proposed in Sec. \ref{sec:philosophy}.